mpechner/hamradio/mobilelinkd/README.md

 ## Window 11/AGWPE/Outpost Ipagwpe
 This is just an organized brain dump.
 Fee free to sumbit a PR or email notes.
 Happy to update.

+As I get additional configurations working I'll add to this page.
+I want to try direwolf from windows and raspberry pi.
+Different radios, kenwood TH d-7a, yeasu vx-5.
+Sound card like the dinah.

 ### Connections
 Use a cable to connect the USB C port on the mofem to your PC.
 Ise the correct interface cable to connect to the radio.
 I am using a FT-8800.
 So the 3.5mm TRRS audio connector/mini din 6 cable is what I am using for 1200 baud communication.
 The minidin M/F cable was not need for me.